 Roof: Hard and soft palates

-Floor: Geniohyoid muscles and muscular diaphragm (mylohyoid muscles); tongue
+Floor: Geniohyoid muscles and muscular diaphragm (mylohyoid muscles)

 Lateral walls: Dental arches

 Posterior limit: Isthmus of fauces (contains palatine tonsils between palatoglossal and palatopharyngeal arches, marks the transition to oropharynx)